better-internet/radworks-docs/docs/using-radicle/doc2-3.md

 ---
-id: doc2-3
+id: adding-remotes
-title: Viewing and pulling changes
+title: Adding remotes and pulling changes
 ---

 This is a link to [another document.](doc3.md)